 Recognizing and addressing these consequences is essential in helping individuals overcome their trauma and lead healthier lives.

-The Connection Between Childhood Trauma and Adult Mental Disorders
+The Connection Between Childhood Trauma and Adult Mental Health Disorders

 Children with PTSD may have recurrent recollections of the trauma, avoid situations reminiscent of it, or reenact it in their play.
 Professional assistance, EMDR therapy, mindfulness and meditation are strategies that can be implemented to address and overcome trauma.